-The Law Offices of Jay S. Knispel, LLC will fight for full compensation for injuries such as:
+The Law Offices of Jay S. Knispel Personal Injury Lawyers will fight for full compensation for injuries such as:

 Distractions while driving can take many forms.
 Anything that takes a driver’s attention away from the road is considered a distraction.
 According to a study based on data from the Fatality Analysis Reporting System, the following are the most common types of distraction in fatal crashes.

 Other common distractions include reaching for an object in the car, eating or drinking, and adjusting vehicle settings.